wadesnoopy/shuang-zhang/content/authors/admin/_index.md

 - Visitors
 ---

-I am starting a tenure-track faculty position in the Department of Oceanography at Texas A&M University (located in College Station, Texas USA) in Jan, 2021.
+I am an assistant professor in the Department of Oceanography at Texas A&M University (located in College Station, Texas USA).

 I am an interdisciplinary geochemist, modeler and data scientist.
 My research broadly uses data-driven and model-driven approaches to quantify the patterns of element flux and isotope behavior involved in the global carbon and biogeochemical cycles, especially under periods of climatic perturbations.